ferranverdes/Notes-App-with-GitLab-SCA-SAST-and-DAST/README.md

 # 🗒️ Notes App with GitLab SCA, SAST and DAST

+## ⚡ TLDR

+* Minimal Notes REST API (create/list notes) built with Express and Prisma.
-A minimal REST API built to demonstrate secure, automated deployments on Google Cloud using Pulumi, GitLab CI/CD, and **multi-environment pipelines**:
+* Deployed to Google Cloud Run via Pulumi, orchestrated end-to-end by GitLab CI/CD.
+* Three fully isolated environments (**dev**, **stage**, **prod**) using separate GCP projects, credentials, and Pulumi stacks.
+* Data seed strategy per environment: **dev** is purged and reseeded on every deploy, **stage** is seeded while preserving existing data, and **prod** is never seeded.
+* Access control enforced with GCP IAM: **dev** is kept private, **stage** is only reachable by the GitLab DAST service account, and **prod** is publicly accessible.
+* Security integrated into the pipeline with GitLab **SCA, SAST, IaC scanning, Secret Detection, and DAST**, with **DAST running only on `main`** so findings appear in the Vulnerability Report dashboard.
+* Developer-friendly workflow: local development on PostgreSQL, isolated tests on SQLite, and a simple promotion model `feature/* → dev → main → prod`.

 ![Architecture overview][1]

+## 🧩 Project Context

+A minimal REST API built to demonstrate secure, automated deployments on Google Cloud using Pulumi, GitLab CI/CD, and **multi-environment pipelines**.

 This project is designed for learning purposes, showcasing how to integrate **GitLab's built-in SCA, SAST**, and **DAST** — helping developers understand how security automation fits into a real DevSecOps workflow.